zettajs/zetta/README.md

 # Getting started with Zetta

-The Zetta [Quick Start](https://github.com/zettajs/zetta/wiki/Quick-Start) is the quinessential "Hello World" project for Zetta.
+The Zetta [Quick Start](https://github.com/zettajs/zetta/wiki/Quick-Start) is the quintessential "Hello World" project for Zetta.
 Learn how to install Zetta, create a new Zetta project, fire up a Zetta server, and call a Zetta API.
 It just takes a few minutes!

 # Installing Zetta